dondyabla/make_nice/README.md

 ###Installation

-Once downloaded, add the “blueprint” folder to Koken's `koken/storage/themes` directory to see it in action.
+Once downloaded, add the 'make_nice' folder to Koken's `koken/storage/themes` directory to see it in action.